Top Tips for Football Betting Success

 2. Never Speculatively Punt at Big Odds

 However, blindly slapping €10 on an 8/1 shot in the hope of a big payout is nearly always the wrong way forward!
-Punters should never be drawn towards big odds unless they genuinely feel as though that price misrepresents a team’s chances of winning.
+Punters should never be lured in by big odds unless they genuinely feel as though that price misrepresents a team’s chances of winning.

-There is always a reason behind a particular price and it therefore pays to consider an alternative unless you have a genuine conviction for the team in question.
+There is always a reason behind a particular price and it pays to consider an alternative unless you have a genuine conviction for the team in question.

 3. Look at All Available Markets

 Many of us like to bet on the 1X2 market or place an accumulator on a number of football teams, although the value can often be found from mining a more obscure betting market.

-Alternatively, you might not have a strong view on which team wins but really fancy the idea of a low-scoring match which could lead to a bet on Under 2.5 Goals or even Under 1.5 Goals.
+Alternatively, you might not have a strong view on which team wins but may fancy the idea of a low-scoring match, which could lead to a bet on Under 2.5 Goals or even Under 1.5 Goals.

 4. Limit Your Losses

-After you have placed a number of bets, review the information to see if you’re proving to be more successful with a particular type of bet.
+After you have placed a number of bets, review the information to see if you’re proving to be more successful with a particular type of football bet.